damianhakert/damianhakert.github.io/source/university/index.md

 If you're interested in any of these, would like to teach in one of them or participate or help in any way, please contact Job or submit a merge request.

-### Recordings
+### Recordings & Slides

-[Internal Recordings](https://drive.google.com/drive/u/0/folders/0B41DBToSSIG_NlNFLUEwQ2JHSVk) link accessible to GitLab employees only
+- [Internal Recordings](https://drive.google.com/drive/u/0/folders/0B41DBToSSIG_NlNFLUEwQ2JHSVk) link accessible to GitLab employees only.
+- [The GLU Repository](https://gitlab.com/gitlab-org/University) contains the slides and documents of the classes.

 ### Test results